maja-jablonska/SPICE_old/README.md

 ### Authors and citations
 Maja Jabłońska and Tomasz Różański (2022)

-SPLINTer is built on top of JAX (https://github.com/google/jax) and Flax (https://github.com/google/flax)
+SPICE is built on top of JAX (https://github.com/google/jax) and Flax (https://github.com/google/flax)